How many can you solve? Fascinating history trivia quizzes that spark intellectual curiosity

 courier

-Crossing a daimyo procession, which was seen during the Edo period, was prohibited, but midwives and couriers were exceptions.
-Midwives were allowed due to the urgency of childbirth, and couriers were permitted so they could deliver urgent messages swiftly.
+Crossing a daimyo procession, which was seen during the Edo period, was prohibited, but midwives and express couriers were exceptions.
+Midwives were allowed due to the urgency of childbirth, and couriers were permitted to cross in order to deliver urgent messages quickly.

 The National Diet is held in Tokyo, but where is the one place it was held elsewhere?